shuson/shuson.github.io/_posts/2024-04-13-build-chatbot-ollama-langchain.md

     - langchain
 ---

 You don't have thousand pieces of H100, but you still can have a chatgpt alike chatbot "trained" with your own data.
-[RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) can make it happen easily.
+RAG is what you need.

 ## TLDR;